ekzor/sedarsearch/README.md

 * -e DATE, --end DATE: iso date, default: today. the endpoint of the search
 * -s OPT, --sort OPT: choose one of {FilingDate,DocType,Issuer}, default: FilingDate how to sort the search results. uses SEDAR's search options
 * -w, --web: open the search results in your default web browser. this application does not download SEDAR filings, so if you want to click on something, this is a shortcut to the search result page
+* -m, --mute: stop the application from printing status updates (does not suppress the result table)